mechanical-turk/cobalt-base/README.md

  - While in the project directory, run `npm link`.
 This will create a global sym-link.
  - Publish your package on npm and install it globally

-So now, instead of running `node ~/.../my-scaffolder/index.js generate component my-first-component`, you can just run `myscaffolder generate component my-first component`.
+So now, instead of running `node ~/.../my-scaffolder/index.js generate component my-first-component` on your terminal, you can just run `myscaffolder generate component my-first-component`.